CUBRID/cubrid-manual/en/admin/admin_utils.rst

     The following example shows how to create a database named *testdb* and add a comment to the database volume. ::

-        cubrid createdb --comment "a new database for study" testdb
+        cubrid createdb --comment "a new database for study" testdb en_US

 .. option:: -F, --file_path=PATH